programworks11/java_feature_exploration/README.md

 	      @SupressWarnings is way a programmer can inform the compiler to not worry about type-unsafe operations performed in a method

 	      @FunctionalInterface is way a programmer can inform the compiler that a particular interface is a functional interface.
 A functional interface is an interface with exactly one method.
+Any deviation from this will generate compile time error.

+	      All these annotations are part of java.lang package.

 	   ii) meta annotations - useful for building custom annotations

 	      @Documented, @Inherited, @Retention, @Target are custom annotations

+	      All these annotations are part of java.lang.annotation.

      - custom annotations : annotations that are user defined